wachilt/kirby-themes/README.md

 You can only add labels if you are a collaborator.
 I can change the privileges when needed.

-## Find a theme

-Github issue tracker has a built in [search](https://github.com/jenstornell/kirby-themes/issues).
-If that is not enough you can filter the themes by the label.

 ## Report a theme

 If the theme is **broken**, is **malware** or is a **duplicate** (already exists in the theme list), add a comment in the theme issue.
 If others agree, we can label it.
 Don't close the issue!